Texas mass shooting suspect could be anywhere, sheriff says

 A total of three children found covered in blood in the home were taken to a hospital but found to be uninjured, Capers said.

-FBI spokesperson Christina Garza said investigators do not believe everyone at the home was a member of a single family.
+FBI spokesperson Christina Garza said investigators do not believe everyone at the home were members of a single family.
 The victims were identified as Sonia Argentina Guzman, 25; Diana Velazquez Alvarado, 21; Julisa Molina Rivera, 31; Jose Jonathan Casarez, 18; and Daniel Enrique Laso, 8.

 The confrontation followed the neighbors walking up to the fence and asking the suspect to stop shooting rounds, Capers said.
 The suspect responded by telling them that it was his property, Capers said, and one person in the house got a video of the suspect walking up to the front door with the rifle.